 Over 500 people in the school community, including the project committee, school administrators, staff members, teachers, cooks, guards, and students, will benefit from the project.

 Peace Corps Volunteer Directing Project

-The project will make water available during the entire dry season, thereby reducing the frequency of illness caused by drinking unclean water and decreasing the amount of time students spend out of the classroom fetching water.
+The project will make water available during the entire dry season, thereby reducing the frequency of illness caused by drinking unclean water and decreasing the number of time students spend out of the classroom fetching water.

 Dollar Amount of Project